 LPNs are integral members of the health care team, providing nursing care for families and individuals of all ages.
 LPN practice is governed by the Health Professions Act.
 Practitioners are regulated by the British Columbia College of Nursing Professionals and are also responsible and accountable for their own nursing practice.

 LPNs practice in a variety of settings including acute care hospitals, complex care facilities, community settings, rehabilitation centers, doctors' offices, clinics and correctional facilities.
 LPNs have a broad scope of practice with many responsibilities and assume a leadership role in residential care facilities.
 The complexity of client care is increasing for all nurses and there are many post-basic educational opportunities for LPNs.
 There continues to be a strong demand for LPNs in the province.

 Important Practice Placement Information

 Student practice experiences in health agencies are essential to the Practical Nursing program.
 You will be placed in a variety of community agencies that have services and resources to support the health of different age groups.
-Complex care facilities provide residential care and support for a primarily older adult population and acute care hospitals offer care to clients with episodic health events.
+Residential care facilities provide support for a primarily older adult population and acute care hospitals offer care to clients with episodic health events.
 While the majority of practice placements are located in NIC campus communities, it may be necessary to utilize agencies in other Vancouver Island communities.
 You may be scheduled to attend practice experiences in other communities and must arrange your own transportation and assume related costs.
 During the final preceptorship component you may be required to work eight and/or 12 hour shifts, including days, evenings, nights, weekends and holidays.